All Episodes

 That's extraordinary.

-Um for Pfizer to continue to market its vaccine as safe to pregnant women in light of that, and and with the knowledge of that, that's I just think that's you know, not only is it deceptive, it's it's just wrong and on multiple levels.
+For Pfizer to continue to market its vaccine as safe to pregnant women in light of that and with the knowledge of that, I just think that's not only deceptive, it's just wrong on multiple levels.

-And then the other case example we lay out in detail in our complaint is uh myocarditis.
+And then the other example we lay out in detail in our complaint is myocarditis.

-They Pfizer denied any evidence of a safety signal between its COVID nineteen vaccine and myocarditis, the safety signal is just a a risk signal.
+Pfizer denied any evidence of a safety signal between its COVID-19 vaccine and myocarditis.

-And uh the CEO in January of twenty twenty three was asked whether the vaccine it's uh uh Pfizer vaccine caused strokes from myocarditis, and he said, quote, we've not seen a single a single signal, although we have distributed billions of doses, end quote.
+And he said, quote, we've not seen a single signal, although we have distributed billions of doses, end quote.

-But Pfizer knew, and the United States government knew, and the US military knew, and others had found that the Pfizer vaccine caused uh was linked to myocarditis and pericarditis.
+but Pfizer knew and the United States government knew and the U S military knew and others had found that the Pfizer vaccine caused, uh, what was linked to myocarditis and pericarditis.

-So these statements myocarditis, and I can't tell you how many doctors I've spoken to that say post COVID that the incidence, especially among young athletes, believe it or not, young people is so much higher than they ever have seen before.
+And I can't tell you how many doctors I've spoken to that say post COVID that the incidents, especially among young athletes, believe it or not, young people is so much higher than they ever have seen before.

 And the other issue I keep hearing a lot about is blood clotting.

-You know, we don't make specific uh allegations about blood clotting outside of the myocarditis and pericarditis uh context.
+You know, we don't make specific allegations about blood clotting outside of the myocarditis and pericarditis context.

 And they may involve clotting.

-I'm not not a medical doctor, so I'm not sure.
+I'm not a medical doctor, so I'm not sure.

-But you know, I I have a friend, Sean, who took uh the Pfizer vaccine, and shortly after he took the vaccine, he had um heart conditions that he never had before, had to have two surgeries, and he also suffered a stroke.
+And shortly after he took the vaccine, he had heart conditions that he never had before, had to have two surgeries, and he also suffered a stroke.

 And his doctor said it's the vaccine.